Register to get access to free programming courses with interactive exercises

 }

-Using the ability of myxins to accept arguments helps a lot when creating property templates with vendor prefixes.
-In the last lesson we saw how to make a mixin with the box-shadow property and its vendor prefixes.
-By using the ability to specify arguments, we can greatly reduce our code when reusing it with other values.
+Using the ability of mixins to accept arguments helps a lot when creating property templates with vendor prefixes.
+In the last lesson, we learned how to make a mixin with the box-shadow property and its vendor prefixes.
+By using the ability to specify arguments, we can reduce our code when reusing it with other values:

 @mixin box-shadow-prefix($value) {